-- Top 10 best tourist places in North Carolina, United States of America
+- Top 10 best tourist places in Idaho, United States of America

 Wisconsin is a state situated in the north-central USA.
 Divided into 72 different counties, Wisconsin is the 23rd largest U.S state by area with a population of nearly 6 million.
 The state capital is Madison, whereas the largest city in the state is Milwaukee.
 Wisconsin is particularly famed for its dairy products which are highly regarded throughout the USA.
 Moreover, tourism is one of the leading industries in the state.
 Annually, thousands of tourists visit Wisconsin to explore the numerous tourist attractions, attend the cultural festivals as well as for water recreation activities in the Great Lakes region.